r-duh/Pathopticon/README.md

 #### 1) Run Pathopticon Streamlit app as a Docker container (requires [Docker installation](https://docs.docker.com/get-docker/))
 This option is somewhat slower to run but has the advantage of not depending on the specific package environment and operating system of the user.

 **Note:** We provide a "full" and a "slim" version of the Docker image.
 In the full version, the image is built with all the necessary files included, whereas in the slim version, the necessary files need to be mounted.
+Overall, we have 4 versions of the Pathopticon Docker image.
 We provide instructions for both methods below.

+**Note:** The instructions below are for Pathopticon lite.
+Please make the following substitution for each:
+Pathopticon lite/full: rduh/pathopticon-streamlit-lite:full
+Pathopticon lite/slim: rduh/pathopticon-streamlit-lite:slim
+Pathopticon complete/full: rduh/pathopticon-streamlit:full
+Pathopticon complete/slim: rduh/pathopticon-streamlit:slim

 - Once Docker is installed, the Pathopticon image "rduh/pathopticon-streamlit:slim" can either be pulled from Docker Hub
 ```